 Assist those who work in essential jobs such as emergency personnel, medical professionals, and law enforcement.

 ..
-(7) This ordinance shall remain in effect until Monday July 6, 2020, at which time it shall be automatically repealed without further action of the Chamberlain City Council unless amended, suspended, or extended by resolution of the Chamberlain City Council.
-Any dates may be extended within the period covered by this ordinance by a resolution of the Chamberlain City Council.
+(7) This ordinance shall remain in effect until Monday July 6, 2020, at which time it shall be automatically repealed without further action of the Chamberlain City Commission unless amended, suspended, or extended by resolution of the Chamberlain City Commission.
+Any dates may be extended within the period covered by this ordinance by a resolution of the Chamberlain City Commission.

 (8) Each person in violation of this ordinance shall be guilty of a Class 2 misdemeanor and shall be subject to a penalty up to $500.
+Notwithstanding the previous sentence, any violation of this emergency ordinance by any business licensed under SDCL Title 35 and Title XI, shall, following a hearing as required by SDCL 35-2-11.1, may at the discretion of the Commission result in a recommendation to the South Dakota Secretary of Revenue that such business’s license be suspended or revoked for such violation.
+In the event that the hearing requirement of SDCL 35-2-11.1 is waived or otherwise suspended pursuant to gubernatorial action pursuant to SDCL 34-48A-5, then such recommendation may be made without a hearing.
 Each day a violation of this ordinance occurs is considered a separate offense.

 BE IT FURTHER ORDAINED, that, pursuant to SDCL 9-19-13, this ordinance is necessary for the immediate preservation of the public peace, health, safety, and welfare of the City and shall become effective immediately upon passage and publication.